agakhansr/cat-emoji-vs-code/README.md

-# Running Cat
+# cat-emoji-vs-code

-A fun VS Code extension that displays an animated cat running between your code lines!
+⚠️ **Testing Only** - This is a test project to explore how VS Code extensions work.
+It's not intended for production use or public download.

+## What It Does

+This extension runs emoji animations (🐱, 😼, 🐈) across your code lines in VS Code.
+That's it!
+Nothing more, nothing less.

 ## Features

-- 🐱 Animated cat that bounces around your code
+- Animated cat emojis running between code lines
-- ⚡ Toggle on/off with commands
+- Toggle on/off with commands
-- 🎨 Works with all themes
+- Auto-starts when the extension loads

 ## Commands